Third Ward dining guide

 Milwaukee Public Market, 400 N. Water St., (414) 271-1871

-Butter toffee brownies, orchard fresh streusel bars, toasted white chocolate coconut cream pie and amazing Wisconsin cookies with real maple syrup.
-These are just of few of the irresistible items featured at C. Adam's Bakery inside the Milwaukee Public Market.
+Orchard fresh streusel bars, berry chiffon cake, chocolate silk pie and amazing Wisconsin cookies with real maple syrup.
+These are just of few of the irresistible items featured at C. Adam's Bakery in the Milwaukee Public Market.
 Owner Lisa Crum's passion for creating decadent desserts sparked at the tender age of 14 when her grandmother gave her some candy molds as a gift.
 Things took off from there.
 Local chocoholics will certainly recall Sweet Perks, Crum's former bakery in Wauwatosa, and her award-winning brownies.

 Café Benelux features roof top seating and a European-style market, in addition to its café, restaurant and bar options.
 Inspired by the Benelux region, the café features regional fare like mussels, pannenkoeken, and frites, along with a wide selection of Belgian style brews.
 Stop in for breakfast, lunch, dinner, or brunch on the weekend.
 They also feature a grab n' go menu featuring muffins, fruit, sandwiches and more.